 Here’s what you need to know at the intersection of opioid addiction and workers' compensation:

-- Most states allow for a denial or reduction of benefits if the employee was under the influence or drugs or alcohol when an injury or accident occurred.
 For this reason, employers can protect themselves and their stakeholders by implementing a post-accident drug-testing policy, requiring all employees who have had an accident at work - that results in either injury to themselves or someone else or damage to company property - to submit to a drug test immediately following the accident.

-- Employees on high dose opioids miss more work.
 California Workers' Compensation Institute conducted a study that found that employees who are prescribed high-dose opioids for a work-related injury stay off of work three times longer than those prescribed low doses, increasing the financial burden on the organization as well as the physical burden (and risk of injury) on coworkers, who are often pressured to achieve the same output with fewer days during the absence.
 Workers' compensation premiums can rise as a result of lost wage claims.

 Employers can reduce their risk and navigate workers’ compensation claims successfully by implementing pre-hire and post-accident drug screening; working closely with DMPs to share the employer’s perspective on the use of prescription drugs, and creating a workplace that inherently promotes safety and prevents injury.
 Partnering with a PEO can help ensure that the appropriate policies, procedures, and training are implemented for maximum risk mitigation.